What is this guide about?

 # Rundeck Enterpise (fka Rundeck Pro)

-The focus of Rundeck Enterpise, our commercial offering, is on making Rundeck production-ready and enterprise-scale.
+The focus of Rundeck Enterprise, our commercial offering, is on making Rundeck production-ready and enterprise-scale.
 Rundeck Enterprise, built on the open source Rundeck, is the bundle of software and services you need to run Rundeck as an enterprise-class service.

-Built and tested for the enterprise, Rundeck Enterpise includes exclusive features (including clustering/HA, advanced workflow, enhanced ACL management, enhanced dashboards/visualization) and Rundeck Enterprise exclusive plugins.
+Built and tested for the enterprise, Rundeck Enterprise includes exclusive features (including clustering/HA, advanced workflow, enhanced ACL management, enhanced dashboards/visualization) and Rundeck Enterprise exclusive plugins.
 Professional support and on-boarding services are also part of the Rundeck Enterprise subscription bundle.

 NOTE: Rundeck Enterprise was recently renamed from Rundeck Pro.
 You may still see references to "Pro" here and there, as we work to update our documentation.
 Just know that they are the same thing.